hhzl/ionic4-start-a5/README.md

     ionic serve

-The use the indicated local web address such as http://localhost:8100 .
+Then use the indicated local web address such as http://localhost:8100 .

 # HOW SCAFFOLDING WAS DONE